-But where Motorola really shines is its "SmartActions" feature.
-It lets you create "rules" to toggle functions on and off.
-For instance, if you want to reduce battery drain, you can turn on a "low battery save" rule, which turns off features like GPS, and reduced screen brightness to prolong the life.
+Say you want to reduce battery drain -- just turn on the "low battery save" rule, and it'll automatically turns off GPS and reduced screen brightness to prolong the life.
 Have an important meeting?
 No problem.
-Set up the "meeting" rule and when you're at the office, when there's a meeting in your calendar, your phone will go into silent mode.
+Set the "meeting" rule and when you're at the office, and there's a meeting in your calendar, it'll automatically go into silent mode.
 Time for bed?
-Set the "sleeping" rule and the phone will turn in for the night when you do.
-The best part is you can even set a "VIP" list, so people can still wake you up in an emergency.
-It all works automatically.
-I found SmartActions genuinely helpful, and it's one of the best features out there.
+Set the "sleeping" rule and it'll turn in for the night when you do.
+The best part is you can even set a "VIP" list, so important contacts can still wake you up in an emergency.
+Everything works automatically, and it's one of the best features out there.

-If you like the Razr series, but the large size freaks you out, the M is a fantastic alternative.
+Take a look at the M if you like the Razr series, but want a more compact package.
 The only drawback is the lack of Jelly Bean, but you'll get it when the update rolls out.
 The display is decent, but not exceptional.
-Still, for the price you'll pay, the perks make it a fantastic deal. ♦
+Still, for the price you'll pay, the perks make it a fantastic deal.